Tuttle Orchards

 Hands-On Educational Games

-The area where you first walk in offers some educational and fun hands on games.
-Play to learn which apple you might like best, or compete in the traditional Connect Four with a Tuttle spin!
+General admission to Tuttle Orchards is free and this includes the educational games just inside the main entrance.
+The area where you first walk in offers some educational and fun hands-on games.
+Play to learn which apple you might like best, play a game of checkers, or compete in the traditional Connect Four with a Tuttle spin!
+Another freebie is a visit with the llama and goats in the entrance area.

 Bonus Activities on the Farm

-There is no general admission at Tuttle Orchards!
 If your goal is to take home some fresh apples for baking or pumpkins for your porch, you can park, pick, and leave while only paying for the produce you select.
 To extend your day and maximize your fun, take advantage of the classic fall activities available for a fee.
-The Wagon Ride, Corn Maze, and Tractor Town play area cost $7 each, or you can purchase a combo pass for all three activities for $14/person.
-Children 1 and under are free.
-Adults can also accompany their children in Tractor Town for no charge.
-If you are local, you may want to buy a season pass ($30/person), so you can return to the orchard over and over to play!

 Wagon Ride

-The narrated wagon rides run from 10 am-7 pm on weekdays only.
-The lines appear to be long when waiting with excited little ones, but there’s about 5 tractors arriving in 15-minute increments.
-Choose from a trailer with a canopy that provides some nice shade from the sun, or an open wagon.
+In the fall the narrated wagon rides run 930 am – 630 pm on Saturdays and 11 am – 630 pm on weekdays.
+Wagons are covered with a canopy that provides nice shade and bench seating.
 The wagon ride at Tuttle is wheelchair friendly – a truly rare and welcome feature for families who need accessibility!
-The tractor ride provides a close look at all the local produce grown at Tuttle, and you’ll learn the story of the farm along the way.
+The wagon ride provides a close look at all the local produce grown at Tuttle, and guests will learn the history of the farm during the 15min ride the way.

 Corn Maze

-The Corn Maze at Tuttle Orchards is super family friendly.
+The Corn Maze at Tuttle Orchards is super family-friendly.
 There’s no scary decor and you won’t feel lost or disoriented as you try to navigate to the exit with your children!
 Plan to carve out 30-45 minutes to make your way through and come out on the other side.
+Guests will find a map at the start with the answer key so snap a pic if you think you’ll need assistance getting through it.
+Find challenge questions and cute scarecrows along the way to make the experience more than just a walk through the corn.

 Tractor Town Play Area

-The play area has a well thought out structure that keeps everyone in mind.
+The play area has a well-thought-out activities that kids of all ages will enjoy.
 There are big porch swings where parents, grandparents or caretakers can sit and easily see their children.
 There is endless fun in Tractor Town, with HUGE slides, child-sized mazes, little playgrounds, a sandbox, obstacle courses, hay bales to climb, and corn hole.
-The designated area for children under 5 years old has four animal pens with cow, horse, dog, and unicorn hippity-hops to bounce on.
-This section also has mini play house, tractor rides, swings, and a sandbox.
+Bigger kids will enjoy the basketball and the human hamster wheels.
+The designated area for children under 5 years old has animal pens with hippity-hops to bounce on.
+This section also has a mini playhouse, tractor rides, swings, and a sandbox.

 Bathrooms at Tuttle Orchards